chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 A Note on the example designs use of ifeq/else ifeq blocks
 -------------------------------------------------------------

-If you look at the Makefiles from the example designs within Symbiflow (i.e. counter test, Picosoc, etc.), you will find an ifeq else ifeq block.
-The following snippet is from lines 9-39 of `the Makefile from counter test <https://github.com/SymbiFlow/symbiflow-examples/blob/master/xc7/counter_test/Makefile>`_:
+If you look at the Makefiles from the example designs within F4PGA (i.e. counter test, Picosoc, etc.), you will find an ifeq else ifeq block.
+The following snippet is from lines 9-39 of `the Makefile from counter test <https://github.com/chipsalliance/f4pga-examples/blob/master/xc7/counter_test/Makefile>`_:

 .. code-block:: bash